Edelman and Kudzma's Canadian Health Promotion Throughout the Life Span Elsevier eBook on Vitalsource

 - Public Health Agency of Canada guidelines and recommendations are woven throughout the text.

-- Think About It clinical scenarios open each chapter, engaging students and encouraging critical thinking with accompanying critical thinking questions.
+- Think About It clinical scenarios open each chapter, engaging readers and encouraging critical thinking with accompanying critical thinking questions.

 - Innovative Practice boxes highlight inventive and resourceful projects, programs, and research studies that draw upon new ways of implementing health promotion.

-- Case studies with reflective questions highlight realistic clinical situations and challenge students to reflect upon important considerations.
+- Case studies with reflective questions highlight realistic clinical situations and challenge readers to reflect upon important considerations.

 - Care plans related to the case studies provide nursing diagnoses, defining characteristics, related factors, expected outcomes, and interventions.